pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1697-98 Continue with Recursion

+I have been studying recursion in programming and DSA.
+Today I was practicing with some book exercises about how to solve problems with recursion, I continue having problems to be able to read and write recursive code, I learned a new type of recursion functions called **Accumulative Recursion**, this functions are used for example to create a new List with the elements from a list that meet a condition.

 ### Day 1695-96 Recursion is Hard

 Studying recursion and changing my mind to thing how to write, read, break problems into smaller problems, and solve them recursively is hard.
 I am having some problems to understand for example when in the return statement we return two times the same recursive function, I know that this is not an easy topic, well at least for me is not easy. also I solved some LeetCode problems with Java to continue practicing.